nsidc/granule-metgen/README.md

   -n, --number count  Process at most 'count' granules.
   -wc, --write-cnm    Write CNM messages to files.
   -o, --overwrite     Overwrite existing UMM-G files.
+  -q[q]               Reduce ("make quiet") the information sent to `stdout` and the log file.
+                      `-q` shows information for failed granules (but not successful ones), while `-qq` further reduces the detail for failed granules.
   --help              Show this message and exit.
 ```
 The **process** command can be run either with or without specifying the `-d` / `--dry-run` option.